olavim/objection-cursor/README.md

     value => raw('CASE WHEN ? = NULL THEN ?
 ELSE ?
 END', [value, '', value]),

     /* If the column isn't the first binding in the raw query, you will need to specify how to access
      * it in the resulting object(s).
-This is also true if you use some postprocessing on the returned
+This is also true if you do postprocessing on the returned
      * data which changes the name of the property where the value is stored.
      */
     'alt_title'